-Outdoor test stand at the Bern University of Applied Sciences, Biel
+Outdoor test bench at the Bern University of Applied Sciences, Biel

 2018

-Supports, panels, done: In the courtyard of the Bern University of Applied Sciences in Biel, there is a permanent test stand with the new TS3 technology and the world's first face-bonded balcony.
+Supports, panels, done: In the courtyard of the Bern University of Applied Sciences in Biel stands a permanent test rig featuring the new TS3 technology and the world’s first balcony bonded at the front.
 This clearly demonstrates the new possibilities for timber construction.

-Outdoor test stand at the Bern University of Applied Sciences, Biel
+Outdoor test bench at the Bern University of Applied Sciences, Biel

-The innovative Timber Structures 3.0 technology (TS3) glues timber components made of solid, glulam or cross-laminated timber together on the face side.
-This allows point-supported, multi-axis load-bearing slabs or folded structures of any shape and size. of any shape and size can be created.
-This opens up constructive and design worlds that were previously inaccessible to timber construction.
+The innovative Timber Structures 3.0 (TS3) technology bonds solid wood, laminated timber, or cross-laminated timber components end-to-end.
+This allows for the creation of point-supported, multi-axial load-bearing panels or truss structures in any shape and size.
+This opens up new possibilities in construction and design that were previously inaccessible to timber construction.

-As part of a CTI project in collaboration with the Bern University of Applied Sciences BFH and the Swiss Federal Institute of Technology ETH, the endurance test stand was built using TS3 technology.
-The endurance test stand is an important step in the process of approval testing for the European and American markets.
+As part of a CTI project in collaboration with the Bern University of Applied Sciences (BFH) and the Swiss Federal Institute of Technology (ETH), the endurance test rig featuring TS3 technology was constructed.
+The endurance test rig is a crucial step in the certification process for the European and American markets.

-The 7.5 x 7.5 m large, point-supported, two-axis load-bearing floor slab consists of eight 2.5 m and 3.8 m and 1.8 m long, respectively, 24 cm thick cross laminated timber panels, which were joined together by adhesive grouting.
-The support in a grid of 6.0 x 6.0 m is provided point by point with four 5.0 or 6.5 m long screw foundations.
-Together with the two 24 cm thick pendulum supports, this demonstrates the TS3 system: Supports, slabs, done.
+The 7.5 x 7.5 m point-supported, bi-axially loaded floor slab consists of eight 2.5 m wide and 3.8 m or 1.8 m long, 24 cm thick cross-laminated timber panels, which were joined using adhesive grouting.
+Supporting the structure in a 6.0 x 6.0 m grid, four screw-in foundations—5.0 m and 6.5 m long—are installed at specific points.
+Together with the two 24 cm thick pendulum supports, this demonstrates the TS3 system: supports, panels, done.

-The biggest challenge was the precise bonding of the load-bearing floor slab, the the load-bearing floor slab, the cantilevered balcony, and the folding structure in the roof. in pouring rain.
-With twelve tons of stone blocks or a permanent surface load of 3.3 kN/m², the construction is now being put through its paces. construction is now being put through its paces.
+The greatest challenge was the precise bonding of the load-bearing floor slab, the cantilevered balcony, and the folded roof structure in pouring rain.
+With twelve-ton stone blocks or a continuous surface load of 3.3 kN/m², the structure is now being put through its paces.

 Construction data

-• Round timber supports 24 cm diameter 2 pieces
+• Round timber posts: 24 cm diameter, 2 pieces

 Timber construction